 Together we can end hunger and food insecurity!
 So our mission could now be summed up in three words “To end hunger.”

-Mission statement: To serve, by providing a place where all in need can come for relief from hunger and find acceptance, while being assisted in finding other resources for their needs, both physical and spiritual.
+Mission statement: To serve, by providing a place where all in need can come for relief from hunger and find acceptance, while being assisted in finding other resources for their needs.

 Helping Hands Pantry is a 501(c)(3) public charity that is here to benefit the community by providing food and other items to those in our community in need.